anhcao142/nestjs-graphql/README.md

 ### Without Docker:

-To start the app, run:
+You can also start the application directly:

 ```
 npm run start